vantix-bio

 Bone-Tendon Interface

 The enthesis (bone-tendon junction) represents a specialized tissue with limited healing capacity.
-BPC-157 research investigates whether enhanced angiogenesis can improve this notoriously difficult repair process.
+BPC-157 research in this area investigates whether enhanced angiogenesis can improve this notoriously difficult repair process.

 Research context: All cited applications refer to in vitro or animal model studies.
 BPC-157 is sold strictly for research purposes and is not approved for human or veterinary use.